phylliswany/DS-Interview-Preparation/README.md

 * The $\alpha^{th}$ quantile of a distribution with distribution function $F$ is the point $x_{\alpha}$ so that $F(x_{\alpha}) = \alpha$

-* A percentile is simply a quantile with $\alpha$ expressed as a percent.

-* Estimand: the population median

-* Estimator: the sample median

 ## Conditional Probability

 * The conditional probability of an event $A$ given that $B$ has occurred: